utkarshlohia/cse15l-lab-reports/Lab-Report-1/Lab-report-1.md

 In the next line of code, I run the command `cd lecture1/messages/en-us.txt` with the home directory as the working directory.
 The output is an error since the `cd` command changes the working directory to a different directory, and it does not work with the path to a file.

-In the nect line of code, I run the command `cat lecture1/messages/en-us.txt` with the home directory as the working directory.
+In the next line of code, I run the command `cat lecture1/messages/en-us.txt` with the home directory as the working directory.
 The output is "Hello World!", which are the contents of the file `en-us.txt`.
 The command `cat` prints out the contents of the file whose path is provided, so this output is not an error.